-8.10.9 Usage
+8.12.9 Usage

-The simplest way to use PDF files is using the > Print File command.
-To see a listing of PDF files in the current folder, use the PDF Files or All Files option in the Files of type dropdown list of the Print File dialog box.
-Select the Page Setup that sets the correct PDF options from the Page Setup drop-down list.
+The simplest way to use PDF files is using the Navigator Harlequin RIP > Print File command.
+To see a listing of PDF files in the current folder, use the PDF Files or All Files option in the Files of type drop-down list of the Print File dialog box.
+Select the Page Setup that sets the correct PDF Options from the Page Setup drop-down list.

-You can also supply PDF files to the RIP using spool folder inputs and all forms of network protocols: and so on.
-See the summary of managed inputs in "Input management" on page 202.
-If necessary, set the PDF options in the Page Setup corresponding to your chosen managed input.
+You can also supply PDF files to the RIP using spool folder inputs and all forms of network protocols: sockets, and so on.
+See the summary of managed inputs in "Input management" on page 205.
+If necessary, set the PDF Options in the Page Setup corresponding to your chosen managed input.

-8.10.10 Limitations and special treatment
+8.12.10 Limitations and special treatment